fpelosi/portfolio/_posts/2023-12-03-a-guide-to-managing-fees-when-dollar-cost-averaging-in-crypto-with-coinbase.md

 categories: [personal-finance]
 image: https://images.unsplash.com/photo-1621761191319-c6fb62004040?q=80&w=1974&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
 excerpt: "I've been investing in cryptocurrencies for many years now, and while I see opportunity, the volatility of the markets and trying to time when to buy was always discouraging to me.
 One strategy that offers a steady approach is dollar-cost averaging.
 If you're navigating this journey through platforms like Coinbase, understanding the fee structure is paramount, especially when employing the dollar-cost averaging strategy that involves frequent trades."
-carousels:
-  - images:
-    - image: /assets/images/LINK_Trade_Coinbase_App_10_edit.png
-    - image: /assets/images/LINK_Trade_Coinbase_App_100_edit.png
-    - image: /assets/images/LINK_Trade_Coinbase_App_250_edit.png
 ---

 I've been investing in cryptocurrencies for many years now, and while I see opportunity, the volatility of the markets and trying to time when to buy was always discouraging to me.
 One strategy that offers a steady approach is dollar-cost averaging.
 If you're navigating this journey through platforms like Coinbase, understanding the fee structure is paramount, especially when employing the dollar-cost averaging strategy that involves frequent trades.

 ## Comparing Costs: Coinbase App vs. Coinbase Advanced Trade API

 Now, let's explore how costs may differ when executing the same trade in the Coinbase app compared to using Coinbase Advanced Trade API.
 Let's break down the fees using a concrete example.
 Imagine you're committed to a $10, $100, or $250 weekly or monthly investment in LINK/USD through dollar-cost averaging with Coinbase.
-Here's a detailed look at how fees might impact your weekly investment.
+Here's a detailed look at how fees might impact your weekly or monthly investment.

 ### Coinbase App
 When buying directly on the Coinbase app, the percentage fee varies based on the dollar amount of the trade.
 Let's look at some real examples below.